cyrilou242/cyrilou242.github.io/pages/2021-07-29-references.markdown

   Exceptionally well-documented graphical document about the tobacco business in all its aspects: historical, economic, marketing, medical, political, environmental.
 Eye-opening.
 * [_Il faut flinguer Ramirez_](https://www.goodreads.com/book/show/40390595-il-faut-flinguer-ramirez) - Nicolas Petrimaux
   Modern French comic.
 Makes fun of American film productions of a certain epoch, with nice humor and impactful arts.
+* [Le monde sans fin](https://www.goodreads.com/book/show/59478153-le-monde-sans-fin "Le monde sans fin") - Christophe Blain (Illustrator), Jean-Marc Jancovici
+  Jancovici is a famous figure in France.
+He works on global warming causes and solutions.
+This comic is an easy read that gives a cohesive view of the problem.

 ### US Comics